 Jump Photo & Chibi-chibi

-The other style that we
+The other style that people

 like love is chibi-chibi.
 The style is so famous until our president, SBY, has his chibi-chibi photo.
 Google it and you’ll find it amusing.